Samsung Galaxy A52: Everything you need to know about Samsung’s latest mid-rangers

 Samsung has launched the Galaxy A52 5G in the US as well, along with four more Galaxy A series devices.
 The device will go on sale in the region starting April 9, and it will be available at a starting price of $500.

 Samsung is offering both devices in four matte colorways — Awesome Black, Awesome Blue, Awesome Violet, and Awesome White.
+You can check out our first impressions and review of the Galaxy A52 4G and the Galaxy A52 5G by following the links below.

 - The Galaxy A52 4G is the latest mid-ranger from Samsung, which packs features like a 6.5-inch Super AMOLED display with a 90Hz refresh rate, the Snapdragon 720G SoC, a 64MP quad camera setup, IP67 water and dust resistance, and more, in an easy-to-handle polycarbonate body.